-- · Identify and assess key risks inherent to the business and categorize them based on severity and frequency of occurrence - · Rate the effectiveness of the control environment associated with the key risks - · Mitigate risks through the identification of action plans to improve the control environment where appropriate - Provide management with a consistent approach to articulate and communicate the risk profiles of their areas of responsibility - · Meet regulatory requirements and industry standards specifically used to calculate the operational risk regulatory capital requirements for operations in the UK and operational risk exposure in all geographies.
-The RCSA is periodically updated and results are reported to the Risk Management and Audit and Risk Committees.
+- · Identify and assess key risks inherent to the business and categorize them based on severity and frequency of occurrence - · Rate the effectiveness of the control environment associated with the key risks - · Mitigate risks through the identification of action plans to improve the control environment where appropriate - Provide management with a consistent approach to articulate and communicate the risk profiles of their areas of responsibility - Meet regulatory requirements and industry standards

-The Company has established a process to determine what the strategic objectives of each group/unit/department are and to identify, assess and quantify operational risks that impact the Company's ability to achieve those objectives.
-The RCSA results are
+The Company has established a process to determine what the strategic objectives of each group/unit/department are and to identify, assess and quantify operational risks that hinder the Company's ability to achieve those objectives.
+The RCSA results are specifically used to calculate the operational risk regulatory capital requirements for operations in the UK and operational risk exposure in all geographies.
+The RCSAs are periodically updated and results are reported to the Risk Committee.